A guide for EU, EEA and Swiss citizens – and their family members – coming to live, work, or study in Spain.

 The residence card will be valid for five years, after which it has to be renewed.

 Working in Spain

 If you will be working in Spain you should also register with the Spanish Social Security authorities, the General Social Security Fund (Dirección General de la Tesorería General de la Seguridad Social – TGSS).

 If you are an employee your employer will do this for you, but if you are self-employed it is your responsibility.
 See their website for information on how to register, contributions and benefits.
 There are provincial offices throughout Spain.

-For more information see our guide to working in Spain: guide to Spanish work visas and permits.
+For more information see our guide to working in Spain.

 Mandatory registration on the padrón